LHDT — Lord Howe Daylight Time

 What does LHDT stand for?

 LHDT stands for Lord Howe Daylight Time.
-It is the daylight saving time abbreviation used for that time setting, and its offset is UTC+11.
+It is the daylight saving time abbreviation used for the Lord Howe time zone during the part of the year when daylight saving is in effect.

 Is LHDT the same as GMT?